-up to date with shots, good with kids, and good with cats.
+up to date with shots, good with dogs, and good with cats.

-I am up to date with shots, good with kids, and good with cats.
+I am up to date with shots, good with dogs, and good with cats.

 The Bedford Humane Society is a 501(c)(3) nonprofit organization founded in 1994 and dedicated to eliminating the overpopulation of cats and dogs in Bedford County through education, spay/neuter programs, and companion animal adoptions.
 We are NOT the tax-funded Bedford County shelter on Falling Creek Road, although we do try to help the animals there whenever possible.
 Our adoptable pets live in volunteer foster homes where they receive the care and attention they deserve while awaiting a permanent home.